-"You snooze, you lose" - creators understand it so perfectly that they often feel unsettled when they couldn't find the page in SERP (Search Engine Result Page).
+"You snooze, you lose" - creators understand it perfectly and often feel unsettled when they can't find their pages in SERP (Search Engine Result Page).
 However, there's only one answer to these loaded questions.

 There's no timeframe for how long it will take to get results with SEO

 Don't worry.
 No time frame doesn't mean being a sitting duck and going with the flow.
 There are a few tricks you can do to speed things up.
 In a nutshell, you need to act like a PR person and spread the word about your new page.
 Here's how

 A newly published page can take anywhere from several hours to several weeks to be indexed.
 But most of the content should be picked up & indexed within about a week.

 However, Google won't index your page if it is:

 - Low-quality, duplicated content